markstringer-dti/markstringer-dti.github.io/dti.md

 Level 4 is being allowed to challenge what the group are doing - challenger safety.

-These ideas, that Timothy R Clark outlines in his book "The 4 Stages of Psychological Safety" are useful for explaining the steps that need to be built one on top of the other before someone can get to the point where they feel comfortable to shout out "Hey look!
+These ideas, that Timothy R Clark outlines in his book "The 4 Stages of Psychological Safety" are very useful.
+It's good to undertand that on stage of psychological safety needs to be built on top of another.
+And that we need to be at the top of this staircase before we can comfortably shout "Hey look!
 A pirate ship."

-Another idea that comes out of Clark's book that I am particularly impressed with is the idea that providing psychological safety in creative teams is about increasing intellectual friction, while decreasing social friction.
+For Clark, fostering psychological safety in creative teams is about trying to do two things at the same time.
+In a creative, problem-solving team, we need disagreements, we need different ideas.
+As Clark puts it, we need increasing intellectual friction.
+But at the same time, we don't want to spend all our time falling out and storing off.
+As Clark puts it, we need to be decreasing social friction.

 This is something that I've been struggling with since I've been a project manager.
 I find myself very often in the situation when I'm working with teams of having to point out that there are disagreements in the team, and that that is OK.

-A final interesting and valuable idea that Clark discusses is the idea that creating psychological safety is about a relationship between cover/candour tradeoff.
+Another idea that Clark discusses is the idea that psychological safety is about a relationship between cover and candour.
 The more reassurance that the leader of a team can provide that there won't be any negative effects for being honest.
 The more honest team members will be.
 The more cover the leader provides, the more candour she will get from her team.
 But there are two issues I have with psychological safety as a full solution.
 Firstly, real creative situations often aren't psychologically safe - and they never are going to be.
 There is always going to be a potential conflict between doing the right thing in terms of pointing out the pirate ship and being safe.
 If you point out the pirate ship, you run the risk of not only being shouted down, ignored, but even possibly kicked out of the team.

 Second, there's someone missing from it.
 The boss.
 Yes, increasing psychological safety for the team makes it more likely that the team will contribute and challenge.
 But what about the boss?
 Is she part of the team?
 Or is she part of an entirely different organisational setup?
 What is her role in *that* team?
 Is she trying to get her feet under the table and just get member safety?
 Is she trying to learn the ropes?
 Or is she really at the point where she can say to other people in her peer group "My team have identified this problem.
 It's something all your teams must also be experiencing.
 I'm surprised you haven't mentioned it.
 We need to fix it."
 What if your boss doesn't have challenger safety in the group that she's in.
 If she isn't at the point where she can say things like that in whatever forum she operates in, then we have a problem.

 This idea.
-That the boss is in a different team, and in that team, they might not be, probably won't be the boss, helps explain something that I'd known for a long time, but hadn't completely understood.
+The boss is in a different team, and in that team, they might not be, probably won't be the boss.
+This helps explain something that I'd known for a long time, but hadn't completely understood.
 It's what the writer Robert Anton Wilson calls "the SNAFU principle."

 >> Adequate communication flows freely between equals.
 Communication between non-equals is warped and distorted by second-circuit Domination and Submission rituals perpetuating communication jam and a Game Without End (From Robert Anton Wilson, Prometheus Rising).